-AT&T ranked among the Top 10 Companies for Supplier Diversity based on the company's solid reputation for being the leader and pioneer in supplier diversity spending and development. - 40 Best Companies for Diversity, Black Enterprise Magazine (2005, 2007 2008) AT&T was selected as one of the 40 Best Companies for Diversity based on its commitment to diversity in four key areas: supplier diversity, senior management, board of directors and employee base. - The 50 Best Companies for Latinas to Work, LATINA Style Magazine (1998 2008) In 2008, AT&T was named as Company of the Year by LATINA Style for best meeting the workplace needs deemed most important by LATINA Style's Hispanic female readers.
+AT&T ranked among the Top 10 Companies for Supplier Diversity based on the company's solid reputation for being the leader and pioneer in supplier diversity spending and development. - 40 Best Companies for Diversity, Black Enterprise Magazine (2005, 2007 2009)

+AT&T was selected as one of the 40 Best Companies for Diversity based on its commitment to diversity in key areas that include supplier diversity and employee base. - The 50 Best Companies for Latinas to Work, LATINA Style Magazine (1998 2008) In 2008, AT&T was named as Company of the Year by LATINA Style for best meeting the workplace needs deemed most important by LATINA Style's Hispanic female readers.
 The company has ranked among the publication's top 50 companies for eleven consecutive years.
-In 2006 and 2007, the company was ranked among the top 12 best companies for Latinas to work. - Diversity Elite 60, Hispanic Business Magazine (2005 2008) In 2008, AT&T ranked No. 1 on this list of the top companies for Hispanics based on the company's commitment to reaching out to Hispanics in the areas of recruitment, promotion, procurement, philanthropy and marketing. - Corporate Diversity Honor Roll, Latin Business Magazine (2004 2008)
+In 2006 and 2007, the company was ranked among the top 12 best companies for Latinas to work.

+- Diversity Elite 60, Hispanic Business Magazine (2005 2008) In 2008, AT&T ranked No. 1 on this list of the top companies for Hispanics based on the company's commitment to reaching out to Hispanics in the areas of recruitment, promotion, procurement, philanthropy and marketing. - Corporate Diversity Honor Roll, Latin Business Magazine (2004 2008)

 Latin Business magazine's honor roll recognized the company for its support of minority communities particularly Hispanics and the company's work to improve Hispanic representation in management and involvement with Hispanic suppliers.
-Companies were surveyed for their commitment outreach, procurement, workforce and philanthropy. - America's Top Corporation for Women's Business Enterprises, Women's Business Enterprise National Council (WBENC), (2008) This award recognized AT&T for its World-Class Supplier Diversity programs through which women's business enterprises are given equal access when competing for, and winning, corporate contracts for goods and services. - Top Companies for Multicultural Businesses, DiversityBusiness.com (2008)
+Companies were surveyed for their commitment outreach, procurement, workforce and philanthropy. - Top Organizations for Multicultural Business Opportunities, DiversityBusiness.com (2000 2008)